تسجيل الدخولL A N A

 "W-what?"
 I stutter, and before I even realise what's happening, the men start moving again, their grips returning to my arms and tightening around them.

 "No, please-... no!
 You can't!
 Where are you taking me?!"
 I begin shouting once again.
-He simply ignores me walks past, towards another side of the club just as his men begin dragging me in that direction.
+He simply ignores me walks past, towards another side of the club, just as his men begin dragging me in that direction.

 No one answers.
 Not him, not his men, not anyone.

 I twist and thrash, panic returning to my body.
 I look around the room again, until my eyes find the bartender, the only person who looked remotely human tonight.
-But he's standing completely still, staring down at the counter like if he doesn't move, he won't be noticed.
+But he's standing completely still, staring down at the counter as if he doesn't move, he won't be noticed.
 His jaw is tight, his eyes dark, but he doesn't speak.

 He won't save me.
 No one will.

 My stomach drops as they continue leading me away.
-I stumble after them, my heels clicking frantically against the polished floor, my breath coming in shallow exasperated bursts.
+I stumble after them, my heels clicking frantically against the polished floor, my breath coming in shallow, exasperated bursts.

 Ezio walks a few steps ahead, his hands in his pockets, his pace unhurried.
 He looks like a man on his way home from work, not someone who just murdered someone and ordered a kidnapping in the same ten minutes.